joshualmitchell/joshualmitchell.github.io/_posts/2020-04-03-the-scientific-paper-citation-system-is-a-pilot-for-an-evergreen-note-system.md

 Still, I love the idea that I could pick up any scientific paper, know the tree of dependencies for understanding it, and have all the relationships between each concept available to me on demand.

-I think that's totally possible in this paradigm, and I think it could result in e.g. cancer being cured n - 15 years from now, instead of n years from now.
+I think that's doable in this paradigm, and I think it could possibly result in e.g. cancer being cured n - 15 years from now, instead of n years from now.